The Spectacles (short story)

-"The Spectacles" is a short story by Edgar Allan Poe, published in 1844.
+"The Spectacles" is a short story by Edgar Allan Poe, first published in March 1844 in the Philadelphia Dollar Newspaper.
 It is one of Poe's comedy tales.

 Plot summary

-The narrator, 22-year-old Napoleon Bonaparte Froissart, changes his last name to "Simpson" as a requirement to inherit a large sum from a distant cousin, Adolphus Simpson.
+The narrator, 22-year-old Napoleon Buonaparte Froissart, changes his last name to "Simpson" as a requirement to inherit a large sum from a distant cousin, Adolphus Simpson.
 At the opera he sees a beautiful woman in the audience and falls in love instantly.
 He describes her beauty at length, despite not being able to see her well; he requires spectacles but, in his vanity, "resolutely refused to employ them".
 His companion Talbot identifies the woman as Madame Eugenie Lalande, a wealthy widow, and promises to introduce the two.
 He courts her and proposes marriage; she makes him promise that, on their wedding night, he will wear his spectacles.

 When he puts on the spectacles, he sees that she is a toothless old woman.
 He expresses horror at her appearance, and even more so when he learns she is 82 years old.
-She begins a rant about a very foolish descendant of hers, one Napoleon Bonaparte Froissart.
+She begins a rant about a very foolish descendant of hers, one Napoleon Buonaparte Froissart.
 He realizes that she is his great-great-grandmother.
 Madame Lalande, who is also Mrs. Simpson, had come to America to meet her husband's heir.
 She was accompanied by a much younger relative, Madame Stephanie Lalande.
 Whenever the narrator spoke of "Madame Lalande", everyone assumed he meant the younger woman.
 When the elder Madame Lalande discovered that he had mistaken her for a young woman because of his eyesight, and that he had been openly courting her instead of being civil to a relative, she decided to play a trick on him with the help of Talbot and another confederate.
 Their wedding was a fake.
 He ends by marrying Madame Stephanie and vows to "never be met without SPECTACLES" — having acquired a pair of his own at last.

 Publication history and response

 "The Spectacles" was first published in the Philadelphia Dollar Newspaper in the March 27, 1844 issue.
-Critics suggested that the piece was paid by the word, hence its relatively high length, especially for a work of humor.
+Contemporary critics suggested that the piece was paid by the word, hence its relatively high length, especially for a work of humor.
 Upon its reprinting in the Broadway Journal in March 1845, Poe himself acknowledged he was "not aware of the great length of 'The Spectacles' until too late to remedy the evil".

-The editor of the Dollar Newspaper printed "The Spectacles" with the comment that "it is one of the best from [Poe's] chaste and able pen and second only to the popular prize production, 'The Gold-Bug.'"
-Editor John Stephenson Du Solle reprinted the story in his daily newspaper The Spirit of the Times in Philadelphia, saying, "Poe's Story of 'The Spectacles' is alone worth double the price of the paper."
+The editor of the Philadelphia Dollar Newspaper printed "The Spectacles" with the comment that "it is one of the best from [Poe's] chaste and able pen and second only to the popular prize production, 'The Gold-Bug.'"
+Editor John Stephenson Du Solle reprinted the story in his daily newspaper Spirit of the Times in Philadelphia, saying, "Poe's Story of 'The Spectacles' is alone worth double the price of the paper."
 It was first published overseas in the May 3, 1845, issue of London-based Lloyd's Entertaining Journal.